kjahan/twitter_mining/README.md

   <td>varchar(140)</td>
 </tr>
 <tr>
-  <td>created\_at</td>
+  <td>created_at</td>
   <td>datetime</td>
 </tr>
 </table>
 </p>
 <p>
-If you have any question about the code, contact me at "kDOTjahanbakhshATgmailDOTcom"
+If you have any question about this project, you can reach me at "kDOTjahanbakhshATgmailDOTcom"
 </p>